 Grow more forage

 Get financial incentives to convert your cultivated land to hay or pasture.
-DUC has helped hundreds of Manitoba farmers establish over 37,000 acres of forages since 2014.
-DUC’s Forage Program is science-backed and field tested.
+Ducks Unlimited Canada has helped hundreds of Manitoba farmers establish over 37,000 acres of forages since 2014.
+Our Forage Program is science-backed and field tested.

 Congratulations to our Top 5 Forage Establishment winners for 2023!
 Five farms shared $10,000 in prize money (read more).